-Higher Learning Initiatives
+Higher Learning Initiatives in Louisiana

 Increase the Educational Attainment of the State’s Adult Population to the Southern Regional Education Board States’ Average by 2025